Real estate in Panama: History: 2006 - present

 In 2015, international investors were said to fuel Panama City's real estate growth.
 Foreign investments in Panama of $1.7 billion in the first quarter of 2015 increased by 32% over the same period in 2014 according to the National Institute of Statistics and Census.
 Panama City's real estate market was experiencing substantial rising sales and prices.
 Like Miami, Panama City relied heavily on foreign investors who were finding real estate investments very attractive.
 "With current and developing projects, Panama was once again proving a boom time for renters of construction equipment."
 For the first time, Panama City’s real estate market was seeing a significant increase of European buyers, primarily from Italy, Spain and Switzerland.

 Panama over built hotel rooms created a crisis in the hotel industry where as much as 70% was discounted for hotel rooms to attract customers.

-A Bill before Panama's National Assembly in 2015 sought to tighten money laundering controls as the country remained on the gray list of the Financial Action Task Force(FATF)which negatively effected the nation's economy.
+A Bill before Panama's National Assembly in 2015 sought to tighten money laundering controls as the country remained on the gray list of the Financial Action Task Force (FATF) which negatively affected the nation's economy.
 A recent International Monetary Fund report indicated that gaps existed in money laundering controls involving real estate agents, insurance brokers, casinos, and lawyers transactions.

 Panama needed to get rid of its reputation as a major transit for illegal immigrants and illegal drugs and a money laundering haven while 33% of its population lived in poverty.
 Panama was still a poverty stricken country.
 Panama continued to have the highest economic growth rate in the American continent while the Ministry of Finance announced a reduction in the poverty rate over the past year on October 8, yet over 10 percent of the population remains in “extreme poverty”.
 In spite of the housing boom, construction of luxury apartments made the dream of owning a home further away for the majority of citizens.
 Panama's Vice-President and the Cabinet Council proposed that the National Assembly pass a new law specifically for the extradition of Russian fugitives.